Congress unanimously votes to require declassified information on COVID-19 origins - NewsBreak

 While the joint resolution moved through Congress much like a bill and is expected to garner Biden’s signature to take effect, it’s not technically a bill.
 That makes the origins of COVID-19 bill the first legislation to pass the divided Congress this year.

-The post Congress unanimously votes to require declassified information on COVID-19 origins appeared first on Kentucky Lantern .
+The post Congress unanimously votes to require declassified information on COVID-19 origins appeared first on Arkansas Advocate .

 Comments / 0